The Circuit de Spa-Francorchamps is one of the most iconic race tracks on the Formula 1 calendar.

 Silver One, Two and Gold Two allow fans to take in the run up to Eau Rouge as do the mezzanines suites, while Gold Ten, Four, Three and Five are all in prime position to watch the cars swoop through the Eau Rouge and Raidillon combination, one of the most exciting parts of track in the world.

-There are plenty of grass verges too for fans to get settled on too - the best one runs for the full length of the Kemmel Straight which is covered by a general admisson ticket.
+There are plenty of grass verges too for fans to get settled on too - the best one runs for the full length of the Kemmel Straight which is covered by a general admission ticket.

 The Silver Four stand is situated at Turn 10 (Bruxelles), followed by another extensive general admission area for fans to chill out and watch the action, or go absolutely bonkers, your choice.

 Gold Six is the final main grandstand which is located at the chicane to end the lap.

 Spa-Francorchamps is situated in central Belgium between Liege and Brussels.
 The nearest international airport is Brussels Zavantem, approximately 110km (70 miles) away, but private planes are able to use Spa La Souveniere airport which is only 5km (3 miles) away.

 There is now a shuttle bus service which connects major regional cities to the circuit on all 3 days of the Belgian Grand Prix weekend.
 These cities include Aachen (Aix-La-Chapelle), Amsterdam, Anver, Bruxelles-Midi, Bruxelles-Nord, Charleroi, Düsseldorf, Eindhoven, Gand, Liège, Lille, Luxembourg, Maastricht, Mons and Namur.

 Verviers Central station is the closest major station to the circuit.
 Shuttle buses from Verviers to Spa (bus 294 or 395) run regularly on race weekends with a journey time of 45 minutes.